Akatmks/akatmks.github.io/_posts/2022-11-15-note-on-outliers-in-statistics.md

 Some contents in this note are directly copied from the following sites.

 * Z-score, Iglewicz and Hoaglin's modified Z-score, Grubbs' test, Tietjen-Moore test, Rosner's generalized ESD test: [NIST/SEMATECH Engineering Statistics Handbook](https://www.itl.nist.gov/div898/handbook/eda/section3/eda35h.htm) ([„Public information“](https://www.nist.gov/oism/copyrights))

-This book should also be great, but Akatsumekusa can't